Smart Garden Hydro 2.0 directions and set-up

 Unlike other hydro kits, the Smart Garden can work with any hydro substrate and seeds.
 You don't need custom seed pods or seed mats.
 Here's how to start your next batch...

 Remove the grow pots.
 Discard the old plant and old hydro substrate.
 Give the base unit and grow pods a clean and wipe down if needed.
 Your Smart Garden works best with vermiculite, easily available from most garden centres, hardware stores and online.
 That's the same type of hydro substrate your Smart Garden came with.
+You can also use hydromix.

 Fill the pots with new substrate, add your seeds, fill the base with water, turn on the light, and you're ready to grow again.